nikifkon/gpdb/gpdb-doc/markdown/analytics/pl_python.html.md

 Greenplum installs a compatible version of Python 3.9 in `$GPHOME/ext`.

 For each database that requires its use, register the PL/Python language with the SQL command `CREATE EXTENSION`.
-Separate extensions are provided for Python 3.9 support, and you can install either or both extensions to a database.

 Because PL/Python is an untrusted language, only superusers can register PL/Python with a database.

 Run this command as the `gpadmin` user to register PL/Python with Python 3.9 support: